Minneapolis- St. Paul International Airport (MSP)

 WHERE TO EAT?

-Hubert’s Bar & Grill, a local Minneapolis favorite for the past 26 years, just opened a new location by Target Field.
-Modeled after their first restaurant which is filled with sports memorabilia, large screen televisions and great bar food, Hubert’s is a must stop before a Twins game.
-Another close option is Kieran’s Irish Pub, just 2 blocks from Target Field.
-Ballpark Chasers come for their famous fish and chips and corned beef Reuben’s, but stay for their live music and drink menu.
-If you prefer a younger and livelier crowd, we recommend Sneaky Pete’s, located 3 blocks from Target Field.
+O'Donovan's and Kieran’s Irish Pub are two Irish bars within walking distance of Target Field.
+Ballpark Chasers recommends Kieran's for their famous fish and chips and corned beef Reuben’s along with their live music and drink menu.
+If you prefer a younger and livelier crowd, check out Sneaky Pete’s, located 3 blocks from Target Field.
 Sneaky Pete’s is open 365 days of the year and serves a full meal until 1am.
 With 55 high definition televisions showing every game live, what's not to love about this place?
 This is the spot to be in downtown Minneapolis after a sporting event as Sneaky Pete’s dance floor is open every night until 2am.
 Our favorite burger in the area is the Jucy Lucy, found only at Matt's Bar and Grill.
-Matt's is about a 15 minute drive from Target Field and well worth the drive.
+Matt's is about a 15-minute drive from Target Field and well worth the drive.
+Are you looking for a nicer option?
+Make reservations for Butcher & the Boar, about a 10 minute walk from Target Field.
+Craft food, beer, and bourbon, Butcher & the Boar will not disappoint.

 Ballpark Chasers Favorite Bar- Sneaky Pete's

-Once inside Target Field, check out local favorites including: Murray’s Steakhouse, The Loon Cafe, J.D.
+Other food options within Target Field include Murray’s Steakhouse, The Loon Cafe, J.D.
 Hoyt's and Kramarczuk’s Sausage.
-We also love Target Field's turkey legs, walleye on a stick, pork-chop on a stick, and Walk a Taco.
+We also love Target Field's turkey legs, walleye on a stick, pork chop on a stick, and Walk a Taco.
 As for hot-dogs, the Twins went back to their original routes of Metropolitan Stadium for the same recipe of “Original Twins Dog”.
 As for the Metrodome favorite “Dome Dog”, they have done away with it and replaced it with a quarter-pound “Twins Big Dog”.

-Ballpark Chasers favorites include: Minnesota Crispy Belly Bacon w/ Jalapeno Jelly & Vinegar Slaw, Smoked Meat Sandwich w/ Vinegar Slaw & Maple Syrup Hot Sauce, and Valentini's Italian Burger.
+Ballpark Chasers favorites include the Minnesota Crispy Belly Bacon w/ Jalapeno Jelly & Vinegar Slaw, Smoked Meat Sandwich w/ Vinegar Slaw & Maple Syrup Hot Sauce, and Valentini's Italian Burger.

 WHERE TO BUY TICKETS?

 Now that the newness of Target Field has worn off, the attendance has been dropping each year since opening.
-During the 2015 season, Target Field ranked 20th in total attendance, at around 70% capacity.
+During the 2017 season, Target Field ranked 21st in total attendance.
 We expect this trend to continue this season so take advantage of the Twins ticket promotions.
-If scrambling for a last minute seat, bring a load of cash as scalpers will be ever present in the streets surrounding the ballpark.
-Ballpark Chasers recommends pre-purchasing your tickets through TicketMonster.com.
+For the best deal on tickets, Ballpark Chasers recommends pre-purchasing your tickets through the Twins ticket office.

 WHEN TO GO?